 Email marketing may seem like an old-fashioned approach, but it’s still an effective way to reach out to new students and keep existing students engaged.

-Other than sending out marketing emails about the classes you offer at your yoga studio, you could also use emails for sharing class schedules, payment reminders, event invites, and more with your students.
+Other than sending out marketing emails about the classes you offer at your yoga studio, you could also use emails to share class schedules, payment reminders, event invites, and more with your students.

 While photographs and blogs may be effective in generating interest from prospective students and engaging existing students, nothing works better than video content.
 In fact, a recent study showed that video content is 12 times more effective than any other form of content.